-a. mistaken identity;

-c. newly discovered evidence;

-d. death of a designated person;

-e. dissolution or liquidation of designated organizations, associations, or groups of persons; or f. any other circumstance which would show that the basis for designation no longer exists.
+- a. mistaken identity; - b. relevant and significant change of facts or circumstance; - c. newly discovered evidence; - d. death of a designated person; - e. dissolution or liquidation of designated organizations, associations, or groups of persons; or - f. any other circumstance which would show that the basis for designation no longer exists.